 Reasons for Removal

-The Mayor, after consultation with the Council, the PCCEP Project Manager and PCCEP Co-Chairs (absent a conflict of interest) has sole discretion to determine when PCCEP members are no longer fit to serve on the Committee due to misconduct.
-PCCEP asks the to inform the member in writing that they have been removed from PCCEP.
+The Mayor, after consultation with the Council, PCCEP staff, and PCCEP Co-Chairs (absent a conflict of interest), has discretion to determine when PCCEP members are no longer fit to serve on the Committee.
+PCCEP asks the Office Liaison to advise the member privately that they are subject to removal, to inform the member in writing that they have been removed from PCCEP, and then to notify PCCEP staff that they have informed the member about their removal.

 Resignation Process

 Members are expected to make a good faith effort to complete their term.
 In cases where this is not possible, members are expected to provide notice to the Project Manager in writing (preferred) or verbally.
-Members are encouraged to complete the Resignation Form and submit to the Project Manager.
+Members are encouraged to complete the Resignation Form and submit to PCCEP staff, and to participate in an exit interview with PCCEP staff.

 Officers